-Tom Wolfe dies at 87
+Tom Wolfe dies at 88

 Tom Wolfe, the innovative journalist and author who wrote such best-selling masterpieces as "The Bonfire of the Vanities" and "The Right Stuff" has passed away.

-Wolfe, 88, had been hospitalized with an infection according to his agent Lynn Nesbit, who confirmed his passing.
+Wolfe, 88, had been hospitalized with an infection and died Monday, according to his agent Lynn Nesbit.

 Wolfe started as a reporter at the Springfield (Massachusetts) Union before moving onto the Washington Post.
 He moved to New York in 1962 to join the New York Herald-Tribune and remained in the city for the rest of his life.

-Note: Correction: an earlier version of this article reported the wrong age for Wolfe.